m0dular/install_puppet/README.md

 # install_puppet

-Super WIP set of Bolt tasks and plans to set up a FOSS Puppet master and agents
+WIP set of Bolt tasks and plans to set up FOSS Puppet master, compilers, and agents

 ## Setup